 The I-85 Express Lanes are HOT Lanes along I-85 North in Gwinnett County.
 They are open 24-hours per day.
 On the I-85 Express Lanes, registered transit, three or more person carpools, motorcycles, emergency vehicles, and Alternative Fuel Vehicles (AFV) with the proper AFV license plate are allowed to use the lanes toll-free.

-The I-75 South Metro Express Lanes are new, reversible lanes along 1-75 South in Henry and Clayton counties.
+The I-75 South Metro Express Lanes are reversible lanes along 1-75 South in Henry and Clayton counties.
 Reversible lanes change directions during the day to provide additional travel options during peak travel periods.
 When the travel direction is being reversed, signs will show the lanes are closed.
 On the I-75 South Metro Express Lanes, all vehicles, including motorcycles and electric vehicles, are required to pay a toll.
 Public transit buses, registered vanpools and emergency response vehicles may use the lanes toll-free if they have a Peach Pass.